 Instrumentation: Full Orchestra - 3 Flutes, 3 Oboes, 3 Clarinets in Bb, 3 Basoons, 4 Horns in F, 3 Trumpets in C, 3 Trombones, Tuba, 3 Percussionists, Harp - Tuned a quarter-tone lower, Piano, Strings

 First performance by Tongyeong International Music Festival Orchestra - 14.09.2011, Seoul Arts Center Concert Hall (South Korea)

-After I had finished the first section, I have understood that my criticism is not directed outside towards the society, but rather inside.
-I acknowledged the fact that by trying to express this message in music I am doing exactly the same action as the fundraising event’s visitors – only clearing my conscience without truly listen or act in any way.
+After finishing the first section, I realized that my criticism was not directed towards the society, but rather inwards.
+I acknowledged the fact that by trying to express my message in music I am doing the same action as the fundraising event’s visitors – clearing my conscience without truly listen or act in any way.

 In this last section of the piece, there is only one text being read at once at every point.
 But now the text is not understandable, as it is not written in any known language.
 This symbolizes the experience of truly listening and acknowledging one voice.
 It is the realization that the better we listen, the more we understand that we cannot understand, that these experiences are not communicable.
 The second part culminates in a moment where the musicians scream together: “This art is quite useless”.
 This sentence refers to the introduction of “The Picture of Dorian Gray”, where Oscar Wilde cites Bertrand Russell saying “All art is quite useless.”